 Before you get started, you will need some equipment.
 When you start with your puppy you can begin on a flat collar with an ordinary light-weight leash.
 Place the leash under one front leg.
 Once you move on to straight tracks, you may find that two leashes and a fur saver help you to steer the pup, and keep him straight on the track.
 The leashes can be attached to separate links on the collar, and passed under each front leg.
 For this, I use 15' tubular climbing lines from REI.
 A pup up to 6 months should fit a 17-19" 3.0mm chrome fur saver.
 When the pup is almost full grown, I splash out on stainless steel.
 Once you get to competition level, you will need a regulation 33' line.
 I love my 1/4 inch coated rope from Palomine Lines.
 It is made of Biothane and doesn't get clogged with dirt or heavy when it is wet, and it does not slip through my hands.

 It is never too early to begin tracking training.
 Pups are always hungry and they can be fed their meals on a scent pad with a flag placed in the ground.
 A scent pad is created by stepping in a 2 feet diameter circle for small pups, step all over the circle and drop food within it.
-Small pieces (about the size of a quarter) of thawed frozen Bil Jac, dampened kibble, hot dogs chopped small or dehydrated meats work well.
+Small pieces (about the size of a dime) of thawed frozen Bil Jac, dampened kibble, hot dogs chopped small or dehydrated meats work well.
 We have also found that some of the foods that come in chub format are easy to cut into small pieces for tracking.
 Happy Howies or Natural Balance chubs work very well, and are available from most pet stores.
 Make sure puppy is hungry.
 The first few times he may not be fully focused and may play with the flag or look around, but it won't be long before he is pulling and maybe even squeaking to get to that flag!
 You can make the scent pad larger as he grows, and when he is showing lots of intensity to find the food, you can begin small tracks.

 I usually track puppies 3-4 days a week for about 4 weeks, then if the pup is showing good interest in tracking and is doing well, we take a break for a week or two, do something else and then come back.
 For adult dogs, and when preparing for trials, some dogs do better if the only time they get food, is on the track, so we track 6 days a week until we are getting good results, and then take a rest for a while.
 You need to be tracking enough to allow the pup to learn from session to session, but not so much, that he gets bored.
 Create a scent pad at the start of each track and ensure your pup stays on it until the food is gone so he gets in to a good habit of soaking up the scent he has to follow before starting.
 Step a track with the heels and toes touching and a piece of food in the heel and in the toe for each step.
 Put a smaller scent pad at the end and the rest of the food.
 This marks the end for now, later that last scent pad will contain an article.
 Tracking with 2 lines is the easiest way to help a pup learn to search both right and left footprints.
 Use a fursaver and clip the lines 3-4 links apart and pass under each front leg.